Is Biergarten at Epcot worth it?

-If we told you all that was available to you in one place in Walt Disney World… would you believe us?
+If I told you all that was available to you in one place in Walt Disney World… would you believe me?

-And while lots has changed since March 2020, we’re happy to report that lots has stayed the same!
+And while lots has changed since March 2020, I’m happy to report that lots has stayed the same!

 So, if you’re ready to learn all about the restaurant where the pretzel rolls and sauerkraut just keep coming, then keep reading so you’ll know exactly what to expect at your next dining reservation at Biergarten in Epcot!

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.
 Which means if you click on certain links, I may receive a small commission at no additional charge to you.

 Biergarten Epcot opened in 1982, or in other words, at the same time Epcot itself opened.
 So, it’s not only an interesting place to visit to immerse yourself in German culture and food, but it also is one of those few attractions that has stayed relatively the same since Epcot originally opened!

 The idea behind Biergarten at Epcot was to recreate an authentic German dining experience, specifically with Oktoberfest in mind.
 But, what exactly does that mean?